 The effectiveness of the Department's law enforcement and other legal responsibilities depends upon the continued recruitment and hiring of excellent and diverse legal talent.
 We recognize the need for attorneys of varied backgrounds and skills, and offer an inclusive environment that relies on diverse perspectives to ensure that we effectively serve the American people.

-As a general rule, an attorney who is an active member of the bar of any U.S. jurisdiction and has at least one year post-J.D. legal or other relevant experience is eligible for an experienced attorney position.
-Nevertheless, some attorney positions require greater experience and additional eligibility criteria.
+As a general rule, an attorney with a J.D. degree (or equivalent) who is an active member of the bar of any U.S. jurisdiction and has at least one year post-J.D. (or equivalent) legal or other relevant experience is eligible for an experienced attorney position.
+The required number of years of experience can be increased and additional eligibility criteria required for some experienced attorney positions; however, all applicants must have at least one year of post-J.D. (or equivalent) experience, except for uncompensated Special Attorneys, where the one-year requirement does not apply.

 We maintain a current listing of all attorney vacancies at Justice.
 These employment opportunities are searchable by hiring component, geographic locale, and practice area.